 There are more and more plastic ukuleles appearing now.
 Plastic ukuleles tend to trade on the fact that you can take them camping, to the beach or anywhere else you might feel.
 They offer a different sound – the plastic ukuleles I’ve played tend to boom a little bit while at same time sounding a little plasticky (if that makes sense).
 You’re making a certain compromise on the sound for durability here.

 There are hundreds of ukulele brands and it can be confusing to know where to begin.
 Ultimately you should always aim to play any ukulele before you buy it but that isn’t always realistic (shops with a good selection of ukuleles are few and far between).
 If you can’t try before you buy then look for recommendations from someone you trust.
 I have in the past or currently own ukes by Kala, Lanikai and Ohana.
-All make fairly decent starter ukuleles and have established good reputations.
+All make fairly decent starter ukuleles and have established good reputations in the market.

 How could I get this far without talking about budget?
 It’s probably the most important factor when it comes to buying a new ukulele.